cambiecollective/cambiecollective.github.io/README.md

 # Cambie Collective

-Supporting resilient, inclusive tech and maker communities that empower positive change.
+Supporting resilient, inclusive tech and maker communities that empower positive change in Vancouver, Canada.

 ## Event groups we support